A search for gravitationally lensed supernovae within the Zwicky Transient Facility public survey: Introduction

 The simplest method of identifying glSNe is to monitor known lenses for new SNe (e.g. \citealt{craig--21}), however only a few thousand lens systems have been confirmed. \cite{quimby--14} propose selecting candidate glSNe from unresolved images based on their colours and magnitudes during the rising phase.
 As glSNe will be observed at higher redshifts than non-lensed SNe, the peak of the spectral energy distribution (SED) will be shifted out of bluer bands in the observer frame, producing redder observed colours.
 Hence, \cite{quimby--14} suggest searching for SNe that appear significantly redder than expected for a given apparent magnitude.
 Indeed, they show that the glSN~Ia PS1-10afx was redder around maximum light than non-lensed SNe~Ia by $\gtrsim$1.2~mag in $r - i$. \cite{goldstein--18--lens} discuss an alternative strategy for identifying glSNe.
 Almost all SNe that occur in elliptical galaxies are SNe~Ia \citep{li--2011}.
 In addition, elliptical galaxies dominate the strong lensing cross-section in the Universe (\citealt{auger--09}).
 Therefore \cite{goldstein--18--lens} suggest that if a SN occurs near an elliptical galaxy, but is inconsistent with being a SN~Ia at the redshift of the elliptical, it could be a glSN at a higher redshift.
-Using this technique, \cite{goldstein--19} place constraints on the number of glSNe that can be discovered by ZTF and the upcoming Legacy Survey of Space and Time (LSST; \citealt{ivezic--19}), based on simulations of both surveys and populations of glSNe of all types. \cite{goldstein--19} estimate that the depth and coverage of LSST should allow $\gtrsim$340 glSNe to be discovered each year.
+Using this technique, \cite{goldstein--19} estimate the number of glSNe that can be discovered by ZTF and the upcoming Legacy Survey of Space and Time (LSST; \citealt{ivezic--19}), based on simulations of both surveys and populations of glSNe of all types. \cite{goldstein--19} estimate that the depth and coverage of LSST should allow $\gtrsim$340 glSNe to be discovered each year.
 For ZTF the observational depth is significantly shallower than LSST, however \cite{goldstein--19} estimate $\sim$1 -- 9 glSNe should be discovered per year, depending on which ZTF data is used for the search (whether this includes $i$-band, high-cadence, or only publicly available observations).
+The increased spatial resolution of LSST will also allow some of these glSNe to be resolved, which could further improve detection efficiency \citep{ramanah--22}.

 To date, only one glSN has been confirmed within ZTF, SN~Zwicky.
 As part of the Bright Transient Survey (BTS; \citealt{fremling--20}), ZTF aims to spectroscopically classify all SNe brighter than $m_{g,r} \sim 19$.
 SN~Zwicky became sufficiently bright to trigger automatic spectroscopic classification, which indicated that it was a SN~Ia at a redshift of $z = 0.35$.
 The light curve however, was clearly significantly brighter than expected for a SN~Ia at this redshift.
 Identification of glSNe may therefore also be possible by selecting SNe that appear to be significantly brighter than expected.